TheGoldLab/Lab_Matlab_Control/Tasks/Justin/README.md

 3. Eyetracker Hardware - Focus of pupil on focal point

-To verify that the participant is focused on the task, we can detect if their gaze drifts away from the focal point (middle of the screen).

-This code is implemented in record_stim and calls the function checkFixationHold which updates the value of list{'Eyelink'}{'FixVal'} to be 0 if fixation on the focal point is not held.
+...To verify that the participant is focused on the task, we can detect if their gaze drifts away from the focal point (middle of the screen). ..This code is implemented in record_stim and calls the function checkFixationHold which updates the value of list{'Eyelink'}{'FixVal'} to be 0 if fixation on the focal point is not held.

 The function checkFixation is also added as it is called upon by checkFixationHold.